MohammedEhap007/laza-eshop/README.md

 - 📦 **Product Details**: View detailed product information, including high-quality images, descriptions, price, stock status, weight, and applicable discounts.
 - 📱 **Responsive Design**: Fully optimized for various screen sizes and pixel densities using `flutter_screenutil`.
 - 🔍 **Search**: Find products quickly with an efficient search functionality.
+- 📄 **Infinite Scroll Pagination**: Seamlessly load more products as you scroll with intelligent pagination that automatically fetches the next page when you're near the bottom.
 - 🦴 **Skeleton Loading**: Smooth loading states using `skeletonizer` for a better user experience.

 ## 🚧 In Development